-This teenager was what I refer to as the ‘identified problem’ in the family.
+This teenager is what is commonly referred to as the ‘identified problem’ in the family.
 She was the child acting out (not following rules), utilizing illegal substances, yelling and screaming at her father, yelling at her siblings, and not having school success.

-She had what can only be described as temper tantrums, which again is what I refer to anytime someone is loud about not getting their way.
+She had what can only be described as temper tantrums, which again is the term that I use anytime someone is loud about not getting their way.
 It is also one of the prevailing commonalities in this diagnosis.
 My perception is that those who are less good at recognizing their initial anger signs generally are in less control of their anger when they show it.

 Here’s a graph to help with this example:

 The graph above demonstrates our anger response and when we notice it.
-You can see that as the anger goes up, and as we go side to side looking at the anger response, the hash marks are where we tune in to our anger.
+You can see that as the anger goes up side to side, , and as we go up and down looking at the anger response, the hash marks are where we tune in to our anger.
 If you notice your anger where the higher, green mark is, you are not in very good control of yourself.

 The top hash shows someone who is pretty out of control.
 Yelling at people, maybe hitting people, doing things they receive consequences for, stuff that gets them in trouble.

-The bottom hash, which is blue, represents noticing, or becoming in tune with, their anger much earlier.
-At that point, they may notice their fists clinching, their face getting red, their voice may become louder.
-But they are still in control of themselves.
+The bottom hash, which is green, represents noticing, or becoming in tune with, anger much earlier.
+At that point, a person may notice their fists clinching, their face getting red, and their voice may become louder.
+The difference is, the person is still in control of themselves.
 They are still able to make better decisions about what they are going to do, or how they are going to behave, while being this angry.

-In order to work together with those who do not regulate easily, it is important to join together with them so that you are on the same page.
+In order to work together with those who do not regulate easily, it is important to join together so that we are on the same page.
 Here are a few strategies I suggest for working together with those who are working to regulate themselves, and who may struggle with that.